Directory

 Dr. Michael A. Innes

-Mike is an elected fellow of the Royal Geographical Society and of the Royal Historical Society.
-He holds B.A. and M.A degrees in history, a PhD in political science from the University of London’s School of Oriental and African Studies, and a Graduate Diploma in Law from Birkbeck College.
+An elected fellow of the Royal Geographical Society and of the Royal Historical Society, Mike holds B.A. and M.A degrees in history, a Ph.D. in political science from the University of London’s School of Oriental and African Studies, and a Graduate Diploma in Law from Birkbeck.

 -